openresty/lua-resty-websocket/README.markdown

     else
         ngx.log(ngx.INFO, "received a frame of type ", typ, " and payload ", data)
     end

+    wb:set_timeout(1000)  -- change the network timeout to 1 second

     bytes, err = wb:send_text("Hello world")
     if not bytes then